Pieterjaninfo/AceOfWordsBot/README.md

 This program functions as a bot for the game Ace of Words available on Steam.

 The program allows for unlocking all the achievements whilst being AFK.

+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words
+Ace of Words